vishwa-p/signage-system/README.md

 Clone the repository: git clone https://github.com/vishwa-p/signage-system

-Navigate to the dashboard directory: cd dashboard
+Navigate to the dashboard directory: cd web-dashboard

 Install dependencies: npm install

-Start the development server: npm start
+Start the development server:  node app.js

 For production, deploy the dashboard using Vercel or your preferred hosting platform.